hodorogandrei/accessibility-sidebar/README.md

 ## 📄 License

+Licensed under Attribution-NonCommercial-ShareAlike 4.0 International License with Commercial Website Exception.

+**Companies can use this widget on their websites with proper attribution**, but cannot profit from the tool itself (e.g., selling it as part of paid services or subscription packages).

-CC BY-NC-SA 4.0 International License - see [LICENSE](LICENSE) file for details.
+See [LICENSE](LICENSE) file for complete terms and attribution requirements.

 ## 🆘 Support